astronomer/docs/astro/astro-architecture.md

 description: Learn about how Astro is structured to maximize the power of Apache Airflow.
 ---

-Astro is a managed service for data orchestration that is built for the cloud and powered by Apache Airflow.
+Astro is a fully-managed SaaS application for data orchestration that helps teams run data pipelines with Apache Airflow at any level of scale.
 Your Airflow infrastructure is managed entirely by Astronomer, enabling you to shift your focus from infrastructure to data.

 ## General architecture